Finally. Therapy for kids that looks at the whole picture.

 How does Play Therapy work?

 Great question!
-Play Therapy is an evidence-based treatment that helps children express themselves and solve problems in their natural language—play and physical expression.
-Rebekah Springs, LMFT RPT has a page on her website that explains more!
-Take a look HERE.
+Play Therapy is an evidence-based treatment that helps children express themselves and solve problems in their natural language: play and physical expression.
+Click the link below for more in-depth information.

 Starting therapy is really brave, and chances are you’ve been through a lot before this moment.
 We want to make this simple.
 We want you to feel respected, safe, and seen.